Important information about our Service including Walk-in clinics, please click here

 immediately, you may be advised to take an emergency contraceptive pill.

-It is always best to get emergency contraception as soon as possible, so you may prefer to get emergency contraception from:
+It is always best to get emergency contraception as soon as possible, so we advise you get emergency contraception in the first instance from:

 -Your GP